California Teenager Arrested For Throwing Classmate’s ‘Make America Great Again’ Hat To The Ground

 The unidentified victim is not the first teenager to be assaulted for wearing a Make America Great Again hat.
 There have been at least two other such incidents, both involving teens, already this year.

 In July, as the Inquisitr reported at the time, a San Antonio teenager was eating at a Whataburger when an assailant allegedly verbally berated him for wearing the hat, and then allegedly tore it from his head and walked away with it.
-Similarly, later in July, as reported by the Inquisitr, an Illinois teen visiting Seattle says he was verbally assaulted and spit-on for wearing the hat.
+Similarly, later in July, as reported by the Inquisitr, an Illinois teen visiting Seattle says he was verbally assaulted and spit on for wearing the hat.